Spinal Cord Stimulation: Your Guide to Pain Relief

 4. Recovery: Most patients go home the same day.
 The practice’s ambulatory surgery center makes this possible with shorter recovery times and a more comfortable environment.

-Living With a Spinal Cord Stimulator: Long-Term Results
+Life with a Spinal Cord Stimulator: What to Expect Long-Term

 After the implant, patients typically return for follow-up visits to fine-tune their stimulation settings.
 Modern SCS systems come with a handheld remote control that lets you adjust stimulation levels, switch between programs, and turn the device on or off as needed.